harshhrawte/NLP/README.md

 # NLP PDF Table Extractor

 A Python-based tool that extracts and structures tabular data from PDF documents using Natural Language Processing techniques.
-This project automatically downloads PDFs from Google Drive, extracts text content, and intelligently identifies and formats tables into structured JSON output.
+This project automatically downloads PDFs from Google Drive, extracts text content, and intelligently identifies and formats tables into a well-structured JSON output

 ## 🚀 Features